singularityhub/sregistry-cli/docs/clients/docker.md

 The next steps we will take are to first set up authentication and other environment variables of interest, and then review the basic usage.

 ### Environment
 Singularity Registry Global Client works by way of obtaining information from the environment, which are cached when appropriate for future use.
-For Docker Hub, we have defined the following environment variables (and defaults).
+For Docker Hub, since there are shared Docker variables that use the namespace `SREGISTRY_DOCKER`, this base client uses the namespace `SREGISTRY_DOCKERHUB`.
+We have defined the following environment variables (and defaults).

 | Variable                    |        Default |          Description |